kristenvaccaro/interaction-design/assignments.md

 Due Week 1 Friday (October 3), 11:59PM

 You will develop a plan for conducting a needfinding study.
 Note, next week you will conduct the needfinding, so keep that in mind!
-You may not use students as your needer group!
-Instead, I recommend identifying a topic or area of interest to you.
+While students as a needer group are not forbidden per se, some of the final grade will be for the "novelty" of your project!
+Project ideas I have seen **a lot** in past years: some fix for web reg (everyone hates web reg), some fix for problems parking on campus (everyone hates parking on campus), some fix for organizing your tasks/projects/homework (everyone hates keeping track of homework).
+I suggest selecting a group that is likely to have more interesting/exciting/new problems than these.

 Here are some ideas from past years:

 Surfers at the beach
 Senior citizens shopping at UTC mall